 Maintaining your DEERS information is your responsibility.
-It is essential to verify your information in DEERS anytime you have a life-changing event.
+It's essential to verify your information in DEERS anytime you have a life-changing event.
 You have several options for updating and verifying DEERS information.
-See the Important Contact Information section at the beginning of this handbook.
+See the Important Contact Information section.

 Note: Only sponsors (or a sponsorappointed individual with valid power of attorney) can add a family member in DEERS.
-Family members age 18 and older may update their own contact information.
+Family members age 18 and older can update their own contact information.